 Controllers are NOT required for operation of ANY AquaRay LED, only for the many added unique feature these add.

-See our "Downloads Page" for a PDF download of instructions for both of the TMC LED Power controllers for further information (please note the "Storm Feature" is in the Standard Power Controller; directions for this use are found under the Multi-Controller Download).
+See our "Downloads Page" for a PDF download of instructions for both of the TMC LED Power controllers for further information (please note the "Storm Feature" is in the Multi-Controller Download).

 SEE OUR NEW AQUARAY CONTROLLER VIDEO DEMONSTRATION;

 Can control up to 1-2 light fixtures per controller (two 400, 500, 600s or one 1000/1500/2000)

 *AquaRay Lighting Multi-Controller with Storm Feature- $298.99 Jump to Shopping Cart

 8 ports and 2 channels; this controller can run (8) model 400, 500, 600 AquRay LEDs or (4) DUO, 1000, 1500, 2000 LEDs with ONE plug!